jesperancinha/sea-shell-archiver/README.md

 [![alt text](https://raw.githubusercontent.com/jesperancinha/project-signer/master/project-signer-templates/icons-20/medium-20.png "Medium")](https://medium.com/swlh/reactive-programming-applied-to-legacy-services-a-webflux-example-4d1c2ad40bd4) [Reactive Programming applied to Legacy Services — A WebFlux example](https://medium.com/swlh/reactive-programming-applied-to-legacy-services-a-webflux-example-4d1c2ad40bd4)

-## Review notes
+## Review notes - Roadmap to 2.0.0 - Expected release date - Coming soon

-2021/08/01 - Review started
-- Java update to JDK 16
-- Lombok upgraded to 1.18.20
-- Version check
+This project is currently under review.
+Problems to fix include:

+- Maintainability - JAXB current configuration as it stands is incompatible with JDK updates
+- Windows Compatibility - Though not originally a point of focus, it will be a issue to sort out for the next version

+Please check review logs on [Review Logs](./ReviewLogs.md).

 ## Java version